marianaluduena/marianaluduena/README.md

 ## Bio

 Hi, nice to meet you!
 I'm a QA Tester from Argentina with **1 and a half year of experience** in **functional**, **exploratory**, **API** and **regression testing.**
-I define myself as a **self-taught** person with a strong **curiosity** about how things work.

 I started in 2019 learning how to program by doing my own web sites, and then I became interested in **software testing** and ensuring its highest possible quality.

-At present, I'm learning Automation with **Playwright** through online courses, and putting my skills to the test by doing my own personal projects and professional IT trainings.
+At present, I'm learning **Automation** with **Playwright** through online courses, and putting my skills to the test by doing my own **personal projects and professional IT trainings.**

 Over the next two years, my **goal** is to advance to a **mid-level software tester**!